History of Taiwan in Timeline

 1992: Pan-Blue Coalition supports the spirit of the 1992 Consensus

-1993: Constitutional Court declined to define boundaries
+1993: Constitutional Court on Boundaries

 1993: ROC petitions the UN for entry

-1994: Pro-Independence sentiment rises
+1994: Pro-independence sentiment rises

-1995: Institution of National Health Insurance (NHI)
+1995: National Health Insurance Instituted

 1996: University Acceptance Rate

-1997: Force reduction plans begin
+1997: ROC begins force reduction plans

-The ROC began a series of force reduction plans in the 1990s, aiming to reduce its military from 450,000 in 1997 to 380,000 in 2001.
+The ROC began a series of force reduction plans since the 1990s to scale down its military from a level of 450,000 in 1997 to 380,000 in 2001.

-On 21 September 1999, a 7.3 quake known as the "921 earthquake" killed more than 2,400 people.
+On September 21, 1999, a 7.3 magnitude earthquake, known as the "921 earthquake," struck Taiwan, resulting in over 2,400 deaths.

 Since 2001, agriculture constituted less than 2 percent of Taiwan's GDP.

-2001: Force reduction plans continue
+2001: Force reduction continues

-The ROC's series of force reduction plans which started in the 1990s continued, with the military aiming to reduce its size from 450,000 in 1997 to 380,000 in 2001.
+The ROC began a series of force reduction plans since the 1990s to scale down its military from a level of 450,000 in 1997 to 380,000 in 2001.

-2002: China Surpasses US as Export Market
+2002: China Becomes Largest Export Market

 In 2002, China surpassed the United States to become Taiwan's largest export market for the first time.

-In 2002, facing increasing losses and the need for cost containment, the National Health Insurance (NHI) in Taiwan changed its payment system from a fee-for-service model to a global budget, which is a prospective payment system.
+In 2002, facing increasing losses and the need for cost containment, the National Health Insurance (NHI) in Taiwan changed its payment system from a fee-for-service model to a global budget, which is a type of prospective payment system.

-March 2003: SARS Outbreak
+March 2003: SARS outbreak in Taiwan

-July 2003: SARS Containment
+July 2003: SARS contained in Taiwan

-2003: Super Basketball League (SBL)
+2003: Super Basketball League (SBL) in play

 2003: US de facto treats Taiwan as a major non-NATO ally